ReneKnap/iOS-Seminar-Notes/Seminar.md

 - Automatic image enhancement
 - Chain multiple filters together
 - Highly hardware optimized image processing
-- Near real-time performance for still and video images
+- Can achieve real-time performance for still and video images
 - No need for understanding the details of OpenGL and Metal to use the technology.

 ### Different Image Classes